deathbeds/urljsf/README.md

 ### JS Script

-A very simple usage is an `.html` file that links to resources on the internet.
+A very simple, but limited, usage is an `.html` file that links to `urljsf` and `bootstrap` resources on the internet.

 ```html
 <script type="application/vnd.deathbeds.prjsf.v0+toml">